 Core criteria Comprehensive criteria

 SELECTION CRITERIA

-SC1.3.1 Control of hazardous substances - restricted substance in servers, data storage and network equipment
+SC1.3.1 Control of hazardous substances - Deleted: 4

+restricted substance in servers, data storage and Deleted: Emissions

+network equipment Deleted: controls

 The criteria is applicable to projects where IT equipment is to be procured.

-The tenderer must demonstrate the operation of Restricted Substance Controls (RSCs) along the supply chain for the products to be supplied.
-The RSCs should, as a minimum, cover the following areas:
+The tenderer must demonstrate the operation of Restricted Substance Controls (RSCs) along the supply Deleted: implementation of a framework for

+chain for the products to be supplied.
+The RSCs should, as a minimum, cover the following areas: Deleted: ¶ Product evaluations according to the

 - Product planning/design;

 - Supplier conformity;

 - Analytical testing.

-Implementation should follow the guidelines in IEC 62476 and use the IEC 62474 material declaration database 67 as the basis for identifying, tracking and declaring specific information about the composition of the products to be supplied.
+Implementation should follow the guidelines in IEC 62476 and use the IEC 62474 material declaration database as the basis for identifying, tracking and declaring specific information about the composition of Deleted: should

+the products to be supplied.
-The RSCs (Restricted Substance Controls) must apply, as a minimum, to:

-REACH Candidate List substances,
+The RSCs (Restricted Substance Controls) must apply, as a minimum, to: • REACH Candidate List substances, Deleted: be with reference to the guidance in IEC 62476 or equivalent.¶ The RSCs (Restricted Substance Controls) must apply, as a minimum, to the REACH Candidate List

-RoHS restricted substances and exemptions,
+ROHS restricted substances and exemptions, Supporting material declarations must be maintained up substances, and RoHS restricted substances.

-Supporting material declarations must be maintained up to date for relevant materials, parts and sub-assemblies of the products to be supplied.
+to date for relevant materials, parts and sub-assemblies

-Verification:
+Verification: Deleted: ¶

-6 The tenderer must provide documentation, which describes the system, its procedures and proof of its implementation.
+The tenderer must provide documentation, which

+implementation.
+Deleted: ¶

+COR

+▼ Deleted: ¶ ¶

-67 International Electrotechnical Commission (IEC), IEC 62474: Material declaration for products of and for the electrotechnical industry: http://std.iec.ch/iec62474/iec62474.nsf/index
+&lt;sup>69 International Electrotechnical Commission (IEC), IEC 62474: Material declaration for products of and for the electrotechnical industry: http://std.iec.ch/iec62474/iec62474.nsf/index

-Core criteria Comprehensive criteria

-TECHNICAL SPECIFICATIONS

-TS1.3.1 Design for the repair and upgrading of servers and data storage

-This criterion is only applicable to the procurement of new servers and data storage in an enterprise data centre

-The tenderer must provide clear instructions to enable a non-destructive repair or replacement of the following components:

-data storage devices,

-- memory,

-processor (CPU),

-motherboard,

-expansion cards/graphic cards,

-Power Supply Unit (PSU),

-- Fans,

-- batteries

-As a minimum, the instructions should include for each necessary repair operation and component:

-1 the type of operation;

-2 the type and number of fastening technique(s) to be unlocked;

-14 0 3 the tool(s) required.

-The instructions must be made available to authorised third parties, including brokers, spare parts repairers, spare parts providers, recyclers and maintenance providers via registration on the manufacturer's webpage.
-These instructions must be made available for a minimum of 8 years after the placing on the market of the server product.

-Verification:

-The contracting authority must be provided with access to the repair instructions for the purpose of verification.
+Core criteria Comprehensive criteria TECHNICAL SPECIFICATIONS Deleted: ¶ TS1.3.1 Optimisation TS1.3.1_Design for the repair and upgrading of servers and data storage. lifetime¶ This criterion is only a managed service pro I This criterion is only applicable to the procurement of new servers and data storage in an enterprise data centre will manage according the optimal server life the explanatory note The tenderer must provide clear instructions to enable a non-destructive repair or replacement of the following components: and existing servers r comparable workload Verification: ¶ Ongoing monitoring c ļ - data storage devices, planning is detailed ir - memory, Deleted: 2 processor (CPU), $M \parallel \parallel$ Deleted: disassemb - motherboard, Deleted: , expansion cards/graphic cards, Deleted: and netwo Power Supply Unit (PSU), Deleted: disassemb - Fans .
+Deleted: (e.g. hard o video) - batteries Deleted: disassemb As a minimum, the instructions should include for each the purpose of replac necessary repair operation and component: Deleted: for upgrad the type of operation; the type and number of fastening technique(s) to be unlocked; Deleted: ¶ <#>external enclose portions of the enclose be removed to acc 3 the tool(s) required.
+Deleted: HDD and The instructions must be made available to authorised Deleted: indicatin rare earth elements spare parts providers, recyclers and maintenance $\langle \rangle$ Deleted: p providers via registration on the manufacturer's Deleted: s for a minimum of 8 years after the placing on the $\langle \rangle \rangle$ Deleted: and/or market of the server product.
+Verification: Deleted: <#>casir <#>wires and cable external sources of l · · The contracting authority must be provided with access $\langle \rangle \rangle$ Deleted: in hard cop l $\sim 0^{\circ}$ $\langle \ \rangle$ Deleted: end-users, recycling organisation n of server applicable to by ders¶ the servers they by to calculation of etime [formula in to be included in tation].
+Both new must deliver. must deliver ds. ¶ of the refreshment [...